abrasive/shairport/README.md

 Shairport 2.0 does not work wih Raspian.
 It does run, but it's very glitchy.
 This seems to be due to a known problem with Raspian -- see http://www.raspberrypi.org/forums/viewtopic.php?t=23544.
 On the other hand, Shairport 2.0 runs well on the exact same hardware but using OpenWrt in place of Raspian.

-Shairport 2.0 runs reasonably well on Ubuntu 13.10 inside VMWare Fusion 6.0.3 on a Mac, but you need to set the latency (option -L) to 88200 to bring it into sync with iTunes on the same machine.
-I don't know why :)
+Shairport 2.0 sorta runs on Ubuntu 13.10 inside VMWare Fusion 6.0.3 on a Mac, but you need to set the latency (option -L) to 88200 to bring it into sync with iTunes on the same machine.
+I don't know why :) It doesn't always start properly.

 Please note that Shairport 2.0 only works with the ALSA back end.
 You can compile the other back ends in as you wish, but it definitely will not work properly with them.
 Maybe someday...